ebzzry/ebzzry.github.io/en/fkd/nix.md

 ### <a name="nixsets"></a> Sets

 An important data structure in Nix are sets.
-They are keyword-value pairs separated by semi-colons:
+They are keyword-value pairs separated by semicolons:

 ```nix
 nix-repl> { a = 0; b = "bar"; c = true; d = (6 / 2); }